yaobinwen/designing-and-implementing/Error-Handling/README.md

 1. `assert` is more logically clear because it states the violation of pre-conditions (i.e., mistakes by the caller).
 However, it may make writing test code harder because `assert` crashes the program.
 2. `assert` may also require the caller do sufficient tests to make sure all the calls of the function are covered, otherwise, there may be run-time crashes.

+TODOs:
+- I probably need to implement my own `assert` so it doesn't just abort the program when it fails.
+With the default abortion behavior, I can't write test code to test the assertions.
+- Consider `vector`'s copy constructor and copy assignment operator.

 ### Demo: File

 (TODO)